 Demonstrate control of sentence structure, grammar, punctuation, spelling, and mechanics to enhance clarity and credibility.

-Correctly apply citation systems/styles and understand assumptions informing those citation systems/styles.

-Integrate credible, relevant sources into written work via summarizing, paraphrasing, and/or quoting to support expressed ideas.
+Acknowdlege to the orginal ideas of others through proper attribution and citation systems/styles.

-Demonstrate critical comprehension of texts by developing accurate summaries, reasoned analyses, and synthesized expression of their own and others’ ideas.
+Demonstrate critical comprehension of texts by developing accurate summaries, reasoned analyses, and synthesized expressions of their own and others’ ideas.

 GE Area A3: Critical Thinking